Waterway Jurisdiction Determinations

 Navigable Waterway Determination Program

-The DNR has also developed a Navigable Waterway Determination Program for third parties to assist with preliminary determinations.
+The DNR has a Navigable Waterway Determination Program for third parties to assist with preliminary determinations.
 For third parties interested in completing a Navigable Waterway Determination for the DNR, see the SOP and data collection form below.